Gold’s Legal Minute*GLM*

 Commentary

-This 2016 law was exceptional – in my perspective, it enunciated a right to death.
-It therefore had a narrow framework.
-However, it morphed.
-Most recently, the government was striving to remove the exclusion relative to individuals with a mental illness as their sole medical condition from being eligible for MAID.
-But this “stop & go” shows the MAiD program to be struggling.
-And now, there’s the OHCHR report.
-It states that the removal of the exclusion would be wrong.
-Let’s go deeper.
+This 2016 MAiD law was exceptional.
+It originally had a narrow application – “grievous and irremediable medical condition.”
+(Nonetheless in my perspective, it wrongly enunciated a right to death.)
+However, the law morphed.
+Most recently, the Federal government was striving to remove the exclusion to eligibility for MAID for individuals with a mental illness as their sole medical condition.
+But it has been “stop & go.”
+For me, that shows the MAiD program to be struggling.
+And now, there’s the OHCHR report, expressing grave concerns, pushing back against MAiD, track #2.
+Let’s delve deeper.

 WHO IS OHCHR?